alexandredorc/Projet_LARM/README.md

 https://ceri-num.gitbook.io/uv-larm/

-This project aims to detect bottles in an environment using a camera
+This project aims to make the robot explore in autonomous his environment and detects bottles in it.

-To launch our project, we just need to run the launch
-> roslaunch grp-orange challenge2.launch

-Warning: To launch the rosbag, you must also launch its clock.

-    rosbag play --clock [name of the rosbag]

 # Composition of the package

-> scripts : We use 2 scripts, the main one *main* and one specifically for creating messages like markers
+> scripts : We use 3 scripts, the main one *main* and one specifically for creating messages like markers

 > rviz: contains the rviz parameterized map